1. What is foreskin and what are the most common foreskin-related problems?

 In some cases in children, such as with phimosis, a procedure may be performed to move back the foreskin.
 In certain cases, usually in adults, circumcision may be performed if the foreskin is causing issues.
 This is only performed in cases where it is deemed medically necessary.
 There is no medical need for routine circumcision in children.

 It is important to properly care for the foreskin in order to reduce the chances of foreskin problems developing.
+In order to help prevent foreskin problems, you should do the following:

-- Avoid hygiene products which are heavily or artificially scented
+- avoid hygiene products which are heavily or artificially scented

-- Regularly clean your foreskin, washing daily with warm water, and cleaning underneath the foreskin
+- regularly clean your foreskin, washing daily with warm water, and cleaning underneath the foreskin

-- Use protection during sex to reduce the risk of catching an STI and avoid unwanted bacteria
+- use protection during sex to reduce the risk of catching an STI and avoid unwanted bacteria

 A urologist treats and manages conditions affecting the male reproductive system.
 In children, a paediatric urologist is usually consulted.